 Advances in technology mean that politicians need to take into consideration more factors than ever in order to make a successful political speech.
-Mark Pack, co-author of 101 Ways To Win An Election, writes on how politicians can use those advances to their advantage.
+Here is how politicians can use those advances to their advantage.

 Technological change has frequently altered the speaking styles of political orators.
 The exaggerated hand movements and booming voice projections of the pre-electrical era were essential for being seen and heard.
 As film footage spread, that approach increasingly came over as histrionic.
 The total distanced travelled by the hands and arms of politicians during their speeches therefore declined, thanks to the adoption of a more homely, direct style.
 Radio and TV both brought about their own changes, followed by the impact of the teleprompter in the 1980s.

 Then American President Ronald Reagan secured breathless media coverage for his magic invisible screens brought across the Atlantic for a major tour of Europe in the 1980s.
 From that came the now traditional three point look, as politicians switch their heads (hopefully not too robotically or predictably) between three teleprompter screens set out in front of them.
 Left, middle, right, left, right, middle, right, left; the eyes switch back and forth as if following a stuttering tennis match.